Southern Sierra Miwok: Particles

 Southern Sierra Miwok also has a class of monomorphemic words called particles.
 These are the only words that can stand alone as roots without suffixes and usually follow the word that they modify. hane: "maybe", hy:ʔy: "yes" and jej "hey!"

 are a few examples of typical particles.

 Syntax

-Personal Pronominal Suffixes
+Personal pronominal suffixes

 Personal pronominal suffixes are separated into four series in the Southern Sierra Miwok language.
 As discussed in the morphology section, Series 1 and 2 pronominal suffixes follow nominal themes and precede case markings, whereas Series 3 and 4 pronominal suffixes follow verbal themes.
 Series 3 and 4 are also more complex as they distinguish first person inclusive (speaker + addressee) and exclusive (speaker only).
 Furthermore, pronominal suffixes can refer to both the subject and the object of the sentence; these are called double pronominal suffixes.
 However, the subject cannot be included in the object and vice versa i.e. "I am doing it for you" is an acceptable phrase to use a double pronominal suffix, but, "I am doing it for us" is not acceptable because "I" is included in "us/we".